-GRCC’s Community Camino – Reconnecting
+GRCC’s Camino of the Body & Mind – Reconnecting

 The past two years have been incredibly challenging for all individuals across the world.
 Movement was restricted, relationships put on hold and adventures were abandoned.
 However, as the hustle and bustle of life came to a sudden stop, people began to discover and appreciate the often-overlooked beauty of our Irish landscape.
 Relationships have become more cherished; neighbours have become friends and society has realised the importance of the “little things in life”.